syncfusion-content/blazor-docs/blazor/getting-started/blazor-webassembly-authentication.md

 ---
 layout: post
-title: Getting Started with Syncfusion Blazor WASM Standalone App with Authentication Library
+title: Getting Started with Blazor WebAssembly App with Authentication Library
 description: Check out the documentation for getting started with Blazor WebAssembly App and Syncfusion Blazor Components with Authentication Library.
 platform: Blazor
 component: Common
 documentation: ug
 ---

-# Getting Started with Blazor WASM Standalone App with Authentication Library
+# Getting Started with Blazor WebAssembly App with Authentication Library

 This article provides a step-by-step instructions for building and securing Blazor WebAssembly Standalone App with Blazor WebAssembly Authentication library using [Visual Studio](https://visualstudio.microsoft.com/vs/).